-- 4 Now tumble the camera so Marion is again facing you. - 5 To trim the Start curves in the front, do the following: - Select Hair > Modify Curves.
-This allows you to manipulate the curve while maintaining the curve's hull length. - in the Status Line to display the curves' CVs. - , select CVs in an inverted U-shape around ■ Using the Lasso Tool the front of Marion's face, as shown in the following image.

-■ Press Delete to remove the selected CVs.
+- 4 Now tumble the camera so Marion is again facing you. - 5 To trim the Start curves in the front, do the following: - Select Hair > Modify Curves > Lock Length.
+This allows you to manipulate the curve while maintaining the curve's hull length. - Click the 📃 in the Status Line to display the curves' CVs. - Using the Lasso Tool , select CVs in an inverted U-shape around the front of Marion's face, as shown in the following image. - Press Delete to remove the selected CVs.